Sigurimi

-The Directorate of State Security (Drejtoria e Sigurimit të Shtetit, DSSh), commonly called the Sigurimi (which in Albanian means "Security"), was the state security, intelligence and secret police service of the People's Socialist Republic of Albania.
-Its proclaimed goal was maintaining state security of Albania, but de facto the Sigurimi served to suppress political activity among the populace and preserve the existing political system.
-It is regarded as one of the most feared and repressive agencies to ever exist.
+The Directorate of State Security (Drejtoria e Sigurimit të Shtetit, DSSh), commonly called the Sigurimi ("Security"), was the state security, intelligence and secret police service of the People's Socialist Republic of Albania.
+Its proclaimed goal was maintaining state security of Albania, which meant it de facto also served to suppress opposing political activity among the populace and preserve the existing political system.
+It was regarded as one of the most feared, most repressive, and most brutal secret police agencies to ever exist.

 In 2008 the Albanian parliament discussed opening the so-called "Sigurimi files", but the Socialist Party of Albania contested it.
 A government commission, created in 2015, has been assigned the task of publicizing the Sigurimi files and identifying candidates for public office who had collaborated with the communist regime; however, as of early 2017, the commission has not yet started its work, and critics have pointed out that most of the files were probably destroyed long ago.